 Many people believe they cannot meet the first requirement of dreamwork—remembering their dreams.
 Some investigators, for example Freud, say that we forget our dreams because we don’t want to know what is in them.
 If true, this would be tough to overcome, and remembering our dreams would require professional assistance.
 However, this isn’t the only reason we forget our dreams.
-Our memory just doesn’t work as well when we are asleep.
+Our memory function in the frontal lobe just doesn’t work the same when we are asleep.
 The events in our dreams leave a very feeble impression on our minds, but we can correct this problem by taking steps to capture the memory as soon as we wake up.
 Dreams are not as difficult to remember as many people think.
 Most of the methods for dream recall are simple and easy, and they start to work in just a few days.

 For those of you who are not accustomed to remembering your dreams, let’s discuss the process step by step.
 The first and easiest suggestion is simply to tell yourself to remember a dream.
 As you drift off to sleep, say to yourself, “I am going to remember a dream.”